earthly/website/blog/_posts/2021-06-04-incident-management-metrics.md

 <div class="notice--info">
 ℹ️  Acronyms Collision Alert

-Mean Time To Resolve, MTTRe, is different and distinct from Mean Time To Recover, MTTR, but some resources use MTTR for both.
-To avoid confusion, ensure you are using the right terminology for your metric.
+Mean Time To Resolve, MTTRe, differs from Mean Time To Recover, MTTR, but some resources use MTTR for both.
+To avoid confusion, ensure you are using the correct terminology for your metric.
 </div>

 Rolling back to address an incident is a great idea: it's often the quickest way to get things back in a good place.
 But there are other types of incidents.
 Imagine your application deadlocks every once in a while, and you have to restart it to unlock.
-You may have a really great mean time to recovery, but you've never actually addressed the root cause.
+You may have an excellent mean time to recovery, but you've never actually addressed the root cause.
 This is what MTTRe measures, not the time to get the service back up and running but to resolve the root cause and ensure the problem never happens again.

 The never-happens-again part is hard to achieve but vital.
 If you are responding quickly but never getting to the root cause, you will be living in a stressful world of constant fire fighting.
 However, if you are resolving the root cause of each incident, then quality will increase over time.